ajay-gandhi/gbajs/README.md

 ## TODO

-* Setup canvas size on landscape
-* Setup buttons on landscape
 * Create save game functionality
   * Add to menu after choosing game
   * Put in URL for saving